December is a month of transition in the gardener’s mind — I look at it like a well-deserved break and savor every second.

 - Go to a holiday event.

-- Water your amaryllis bulbs, admit to yourself you got them in the pots too late for a Christmas bloom and vow not to do it again.
+- Water your amaryllis bulbs, admit to yourself you got them in the pots too late for a Christmas bloom and look forward to a new year filled with flowers.

 “In drear-nighted December,